We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Backup4all makes the backup to DVD process be easy to perform, through its new backup wizard:

-- In the first step, name your backup job and also select where will the backup be saved.
+In the first step, select where will the backup be saved.
 Click on Local and select the DVD disc you will store the backup files onto from the combo-box.

 Backup4all has features that are specifically suitable for backing up to DVD:

-- Native Win32 interface (SPTI) / Internal DVD burning engine.
+Native Win32 interface (SPTI) /Internal DVD burning engine.
 By default Backup4all uses one of its own built-in burning engines to backup to DVD media (you do not need third party drivers or burning software installed).
-However, if you prefer using third party packet writing software, you can select it in the Backup Properties -> CD, DVD or Blu-ray -> Write Method -> Use third party packet writing software.
+However, if you prefer using third party packet writing software, you can select it in the Backup Properties -> Destination -> Optical -> Write Method -> Use third party packet writing software.

-- Erase DVD tool.
-If the DVD is erasable (DVD-RW, DVD+RW, DVD-RAM), you can use Backup4all's own Erase CD/DVD/Blu-ray tool to erase it.
-(For Backup4all 4) Simply put the erasable DVD disc in the DVD burner, and from Backup4all's interface go to Tools and select Erase CD/DVD/Blu-ray.
+Erase DVD tool.
+If the DVD is erasable (DVD-RW, DVD+RW, DVD-RAM), you can use Backup4all's own Erase Disc tool to erase it.
+Simply put the erasable DVD disc in the DVD burner, and from Backup4all's interface go to File -> Tools and select Erase Disc.
 This will launch the erase tool and you can clean the data from the DVD.
-Backup4all can automatically erase the DVD disc before writing to it - to do so in Backup Properties go to CD, DVD or Blu-ray and in the Destination section check the Erase before writing option.
+Backup4all can automatically erase the DVD disc before writing to it - to do so in Backup Properties go to Destination and select Optical, then check the Erase before writing option.
 This will delete all the data from the DVD before writing the backup to it.

 Use built in burner